 |Overdrive Setting||Response Time Chart||Response Time Tables||Motion Blur Photo|

-The Samsung G5 Odyssey has an optional Black Frame Insertion feature to improve motion clarity, but like most monitors, it can't be used at the same time as VRR.
-When enabled, the screen becomes noticeably darker due to the lack of brightness compensation, and it remains active as long as you don't adjust the screen's brightness.
+The monitor has an optional backlight strobing feature, commonly called black frame insertion, to improve motion clarity.
+Because it only flickers at 144Hz, there's noticeable image duplication with lower frame rate signals.
+When enabled, the screen becomes noticeably darker, and it remains active as long as you don't adjust the screen's brightness.
 It sometimes causes the screen to dim so much that we can barely navigate the on-screen menu, and we could only get the brightness to return to normal after unplugging the monitor.
-Additionally, it causes noticeable dark smearing behind fast-moving objects.
-To use BFI, set the monitor's overdrive setting to 'Fastest (MBR)'.